 And he found my house for me.

 It’s a fixer-upper in a good neighborhood.
 You know, location and all that.
-The house doesn’t need much but its large yard is over grown with weeds and trash.
-That’s how he got me the good price, which was still substantial, believe me.
+The house doesn’t need much but its large yard is overgrown with weeds and trash.
+That’s how he got me a good price, which was still substantial, believe me.
 But way below market.

 But now I’ve got this guy hanging out in front of my house driving my property value down.